petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/other-page-types.md

 ## Utility Pages

 Utility pages are content pages you can apply to system-level pages, like 404 error pages.
-See [Using Utility Pages](../adding-pages/using-utility-pages.md) for more information.
+See [Types of Utility Pages](./types-of-utility-pages.md) for more information.

 ![You can create 404 error page like this one using a utility page.](./other-page-types/images/01.png)